-Until recently, Benjamin Tseng was the Vice President of Product and Business Development for Yik Yak, a venture-backed startup building anonymous, hyperlocal communities for mobile devices which has raised over $70M in venture funding since its inception.
-As a key member of executive team, his responsibilities included driving Series B fundraising (culminating in a $60M+ financing), guiding product roadmap / implementation, building and managing team of PMs, designers, and UX researchers supporting all product and systems development within company, and handling all partnership conversations and execution (including those with University of Florida, MTV, Comedy Central, and Bleacher Report)
+Previously, Benjamin was the Vice President of Product and Business Development for Yik Yak, a venture-backed startup building anonymous, hyperlocal communities for mobile devices which has raised over $70M in venture funding since its inception.
+As a member of the executive team, his responsibilities included driving the Series B fundraising (culminating in a $60M+ financing), guiding product roadmap / implementation, building and managing team of PMs, designers, and UX researchers supporting all product and systems development within company, and handling all partnership conversations and execution (including those with University of Florida, MTV, Comedy Central, and Bleacher Report)

-Prior to Yik Yak, Benjamin was a Vice President at DCM, a leading venture capital fund managing over $2.5 billion in assets, where he was responsible for sourcing and conducting due diligence on new investment opportunities as well as assisting on financing, operational, and strategic matters for DCM’s portfolio companies.
-His focus areas included frontier technologies, infrastructure technologies, connected platforms, and new models for healthcare, and he worked actively with management teams at DCM companies, including Whistle, Yik Yak, FreedomPop, Enovix, 1Mainstream, Augmedix, Athos, Stride Health, Cognitive Networks, and Rayvio.
+Prior to Yik Yak, Benjamin was a Vice President at DCM, a leading venture firm managing over $2.8B in assets.
+His focus areas included frontier technologies, technology infrastructure, connected platforms, and new models for healthcare, and he worked actively with management teams at DCM companies including Whistle, Yik Yak, FreedomPop, Exablox, Enovix, 1Mainstream, Augmedix, Athos, and Rayvio.

-Benjamin is also a mentor for the Thiel “20 Under 20” Fellowship as well as an advisor to a number of startups including Dextro and Bayes Impact, an avid comic book fan, a (very) amateur coder, a blogger, and a very obsessive Feedly user.
+Benjamin began his career at Bain & Company in the Bay Area after graduating Phi Beta Kappa with Highest Honors in Biochemical Sciences and a minor in Mathematical Sciences from Harvard University.
+Benjamin is also a mentor for the Thiel “20 Under 20” Fellowship as well as an advisor to a number of startups including Dextro and Bayes Impact.
+He is an avid scifi & comic book fan, a (very) amateur coder, a blogger, and an unabashed knowledge junkie.

 He can be reached at [mail-at-<thisdomainname.com>]